Dream of having the confidence to travel solo?

 24 Hour Tip

-The tour doesn’t start until 11, but you will want to get your morning started before then!
+The tour doesn’t start until 11, but you will want to get the morning of your one day in Mexico City started before then!
 Why not explore the ritzy shops around Polanco a little bit?
 For example, I think this is an unfortunate name for a furniture store…

 Approximately top 5: Polanco food tour edition